Control of Pests and Diseases

 * Withering of the shoot

-* Hearing of sounds when ear is placed on to the trunk
+* Hearing of sounds when the ear is placed onto the trunk

 Control